Tosi-eu/ICC-II/Exercises/EXERCISE_3.md

-                        <strong> This exercise wasn't added 'cause we have to take the test in other platform (Moddle USP)
+                                 This exercise wasn't added 'cause we have to take the test in other platform (Moddle USP)